roddhjav/ecurve/README.md

 ```

 **WARNING**
-Option like keygen, sign and verif are mandatory.
+Options like `--keygen`, `--sign` and `--verif` are mandatory.
 The other option are not mandatory, the default path are :
 * Curve : `curves/w256-001.gp`
 * Public key : `keys/ecdsa.pub`
 * Private key : `keys/ecdsa`